viktorgkw/LineCounter/README.md

 ## Fun facts 🤓
 > #### This app was made because I made a very big project that I wanted to measure the lines of code it has.

-## Thanks for checking out the repository! 💚